ArwaHelemestekawe/ML-Algorithms-Implementation/README.md

 clusters = kmeans.fit_predict(X)
 ```

+## 🧪 Testing
+Each algorithm includes verification against standard datasets and comparison with scikit-learn implementations where applicable.

 ## 📘 Documentation
 Each algorithm implementation includes:
 - Theoretical background
 - Mathematical formulation
 - Performance characteristics

+## 🤝 Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## 📝 License
+This project is licensed under the MIT License - see the LICENSE file for details.